Not sure where to go? Contact 111

-If you need medical help or advice and aren’t sure where to go, call 111 first.
+If you need medical help or advice and aren’t sure where to go, the NHS 111 service can help find the right support for you.

-The 111 service is staffed by a team of fully trained advisers, supported by experienced nurses and paramedics.
+The NHS 111 service is staffed by a team of fully trained advisers, supported by a range of experienced clinicians including GPs, nurses, mental health specialists and paramedics.

-111 advisers will find the right local health service for you by asking questions to assess your symptoms.
+The team will find the right local health service for you by asking questions to assess your symptoms.
 They will then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
+Such as an out of hours GP appointment, emergency dentist, mental health support or the Urgent Treatment Centre.

 - need medical help fast, but it’s not life-threatening